kamcbk/GeneralProjects/hog/README.md

 ```
 python hog_gui.py
 ```
 And a window should pop open with the game.
-The rules themselves are set up automatically in the program.
+The rules themselves are set up automatically in the program, so you and your opponent have to keep track of why the points scatter the way they do.
 If you find youself alone, you can play against me (or rather, my algorithm) by typing

 ```
 python hog_gui.py -f
 ```
-See if you can beat it!
+See if you can beat me/it!

 ## Authors